GyeongHoKim/bruno2openapi/README.md

 # Bruno to OpenAPI

 Convert Bruno collections to OpenAPI specifications with ease.
-This library provides a simple way to transform Bruno collection JSON files into standardized OpenAPI 3.x specifications.
+This library provides a simple way to transform Bruno collection directories into standardized OpenAPI 3.x specifications.

 ## Installation